trailofbits/opensearch-benchmark/infra/README.md

 - `terraform workspace new <unique-name>` (e.g. `terraform workspace new rschirone`)
 - `terraform init`
 - Modify the `terraform.tfvars` file according to your needs
+    - You can configure the OpenSearch version, but not the ElasticSearch version.
 - By default, the load generation IP is added to the [shared prefix list](https://us-east-1.console.aws.amazon.com/vpcconsole/home?region=us-east-1#PrefixListDetails:prefixListId=pl-06f77c0b59dbf70fe) (id: `pl-06f77c0b59dbf70fe`).
 This gives access to the shared data store.
     - The workspace name is used a description for the prefix list entry.
 - Run `terraform apply`